openstack/nova/doc/source/admin/cpu-topologies.rst

 When used, NUMA awareness allows the operating system of the instance to intelligently schedule the workloads that it runs and minimize cross-node memory bandwidth.
+To configure guest NUMA nodes, you can use the :nova:extra-spec:`hw:numa_nodes` flavor extra spec.
-To restrict an instance's vCPUs to a single host NUMA node,
+For example, to restrict an instance's vCPUs to a single host NUMA node,
 run:

 .. code-block:: console

-   $ openstack flavor set [FLAVOR_ID] --property hw:numa_nodes=1
+   $ openstack flavor set $FLAVOR --property hw:numa_nodes=1

 Some workloads have very demanding requirements for memory access latency or bandwidth that exceed the memory bandwidth available from a single NUMA node.